 – A carrier phase and a polymeric solution: The carrier phase breaks the polymer solution into droplets.
 The droplets can then polymerize to

-– Pumps: Syringe pumps are the most popular form of pumps used in microfluidics.
+– Fluid delivery system: Syringe pumps are the most popular form of pumps used in microfluidics.
 You can easily control the input flow rates of both phases to ensure uniform droplets.
 You can also change the droplet size by adjusting the flow rates and flow rate ratios.

 Depending on the polymeric solution used, the solidifying method can differ.
 Common methods include: